AshIsAtWork/MolSim/submissions/assignment-4/Report.md

     squeue --cluster serial --me
     ```
 * When your job has finished, there should be an output file in the build folder.
 This contains the performance measurements.

+---

+## Miscellaneous ##

+* As you might have noticed above, we used graphs to analyze our program.
+We used the tool `gprof2dot` to convert the output of `gprof` into a graph.
+The tool was added to the docker image.
+You can follow the following steps to generate a calling graph for your program:
+    ```bash
+    mkdir build && cd build && cmake -DPROFILING=ON .. && make CXXFLAGS="-pg" && ./MolSim -f ../input/assignment-4/benchmark.xml -i xml -o vtk
+    ```
+    Followed by:
+    ```bash
+    gprof molsim gmon.out | gprof2dot -s -w | dot -Gdpi=200 -Tpng -o output.png
+    ```
+    The output.png file contains the calling graph.